shrimonmuke0202/AlpaPICO/README.md

 # AlpaPICO
-We will update this repository shortly.
+We will update this repository shortly upon acceptance.
 Please wait.